Determining cancer cells division strategy: Abstract

 \section{Abstract}

-Cell size exhibits a huge variability across different kinds of cells.
-However, cells of isogenic populations have a well defined typical size, preserved despite the complex and noisy machinery of cellular processes.
-How this is achieved is a question that remains still largely unanswered.
-From a reductionist cell dynamics point of view, the strategies allowing size homeostasis are roughly grouped into three classes, \emph{i.e.} timer, sizer or adder.
-These strategies are empirically distinguishable given the phenomenological measurable relationship between the cell size at birth and at division.
-Here, we show how it is possible to infer the growth regime and division strategy using flow cytometric data of properly marked cells and forward side scattering as a proxy for cell size.
-In particular, comparing the experimental data with the prediction of a minimal mathematical model, we found that (i) leukemia Jurkat T-cells in standard growth conditions follow a sizer-like strategy, with (ii) division times following an Erlang distribution given by the sum of at least three independent exponentially-distributed times.
-Moreover, our work shows that (iii) the dynamics of the size distribution is reproduced by a minimal model where both cell growth and division rates depends on powers of the cell size.
+Heterogeneity in the size distribution of cancer cell populations has been recently linked to drug resistance and invasiveness.
+However, despite many progresses have been made in understanding how such heterogeneous size distributions arise in fast-proliferating cell types -like bacteria and yeast-, comprehensive investigations on cancer cell populations are still lacking mainly due to the difficulties of monitoring the proliferation of the time scales typical of mammalian cells.
+From a reductionist cell dynamics point of view, the strategies allowing size homeostasis are roughly grouped into three classes, \emph{i.e.} timer, sizer, or adder.
+These strategies are empirically distinguishable given the phenomenological measurable relationship between the cell size at birth and at division, which requires following the proliferation at the single-cell level.
+Here, we show how it is possible to infer the growth regime and division strategy of leukemia cell populations using live cell fluorescence labeling and flow cytometry in combination with a quantitative analytical model where both cell growth and division rates depend on powers of the cell size.
+Using our novel approach, we found that the dynamics of the size distribution of leukemia Jurkat T-cells is quantitatively reproduced by (i) a sizer-like division strategy, with (ii) division times following an Erlang distribution given by the sum of at least three independent exponentially-distributed times and (iii) fluctuations up to 15\% of the inherited fraction of size at division with respect to the mother cell size.
 Finally, we note that our experimental and theoretical apparatus can be easily extended to other cell types and environmental conditions, allowing for a comprehensive characterization of the growth and division model different cells can adopt.